This is not where most people begin.

 Application-Based

-You don’t just learn, you actively work with the material in your own life
+You don’t just learn, you actively work with the material in your own life.

 Small, Closed Groups